RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Allow GMs to assign tabletops a label colour, used for mini and template labels.

 ## Plans/TODO

 * Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.